Gauntlet173/CodingTheLaw/syllabus.md

 * When the second user gets to the interview, they should be presented with a screen in which they can view the document and indicate whether or not they approve of the memo.
 * Once the second user has indicated if they approve the memo or not, the original user should receive an email with a link saying that the response has been received, and providing a link to go back to the interview.
 * When the first user returns to the interview, they should either see a message saying that approval was refused, or be able to download the memo as usual.
 * When this is working, set the second user’s email address to the instructor's email address, and have the email’s subject line begin with “LAW589 Assignment 6”.
+Run the interview at least once with these settings, so that the instructor will receive at least one email asking them to review a memo inside your interview.

 # General